FejixGUI/.github/profile/README.md

 # What has been done so far

 * I came up with a great idea of a good window nanagement library.
-  At the moment, I am trying to implement it in the `fejixwm` repo.
+  At the moment, I am trying to implement it in the `fejix` repo.